 This list reflects the itinerary that we created for our 7 days small group tour of Southern France.
 We had to make choices because in 7 days you cannot see all of Southern France.
 So as French locals my dad and I picked the best of the best with the most diversity.
 Here is our list of what to do in Southern France:

-• St Guilhem-le-Desert on the Santiago road and Jonquiere winery
+• St Guilhem-le-Desert: on the Santiago road (UNESCO Registered) & Jonquiere winery

 • Nimes and its 2000 years old arena and temple

-• Aigues-Mortes a medieval city from where the 7th and 8th Crusades left
+• Aigues-Mortes: a walled city from where the 7th and 8th Crusades left

 Staying more that 7 days:

 All these places listed above are full of history and legends and are definitely worth the trip.
 You could combine two stops in one day and see all the places in seven days.
 If you decide to stay longer you should visit this few more places as well.
 If you book with us we can arrange your extended stay.

 • Canal du Midi: undoubtedly one of the most magical rivers of Europe (UNESCO Registered)